kriipke/hugo-s3/README.md

 #### `make deploy`

 This just generates and deploys the site to the first deployment listed in your hugo configuration.
+If you generated a Cloudfront deployment using the bash script that comes with this repository your deployment section will look very similar to this:
 ```
     [deployment]
       [[deployment.targets]]